 As the audit comes towards the end, the auditors should be gradually building up a picture of the organization’s QMS strengths and weaknesses.
-This is the composite picture the auditors are required to present at the closing meeting and in their written report.
 The team leader has the responsibility for generating this composite picture as their audit conclusion of the degree to which working systems conform to stated requirements and objectives (and the Standard), after consideration of all audit findings.
 This information comes from the findings during the audit, but it is necessary to “sort” this so that a reasonable conclusion can be reached (assuming nonconformities have been found):

 - number of major nonconformities raised

 - number of nonconformities raised during the audit of defined processes and documentation (intent)

 - number of nonconformities raised during the audit of implementation (practices)

 - number of nonconformities related to the effectiveness of the system

 - number of nonconformities raised against each clause of the Standard

 - number of nonconformities in each department or area of responsibility

 - The capability of the management review process to ensure the continuing suitability, adequacy, effectiveness, and improvement of the management system